spolisar/Fitness/pages/Fitness Books.md

 - Functional Training by JC Santana
 - The Poliquin Principles by Charles Poliquin
 - Relax Into Stretch by Pavel Tsatsouline
+- Practical Guide of Physical Education by George Hebert -